agoryuno/robust_control/README.md

     The number of values of $eta$ to use

 `mu_n`: Union[int, Literal[False]] (optional)
-    The number of values of $mu$ to use (anything over 5 is useless, default is False which disables denoising.
+    The number of values of $mu$ to use (anything over 5 is useless, default is 3.
+    Setting this to False disables denoising entirely.

 `cuda`: bool (optional)
     Whether to use CUDA - CUDA support for SVD in PyTorch is limited so this is